marcus-normando/marcus-normando/README.md

 The repositories you may find here are primarily:
 - Experimental code snippets and prototypes
 - Work-in-progress projects for testing ideas or tools
-- Temporary storage for collaborative or short-term tasks
+- Temporary storage for collaborative or contract-based projects

-For a complete view of my **professional software development work**, including production-grade projects and long-term contributions, please feel free to reach out to me directly or visit my dedicated professional GitHub account (available upon request).

-Thank you for your understanding.
+Mainly worked in Company repositories, if you want to find out more about the projects I 've launched so far, feel free to reach out